 C11H01 A/V Production I - Students learn to safely and appropriately produce professional programming for film, television, and news media; work in teams with professional cameras, audio, lighting and switching equipment; learn the editing software that is used to make movies, television shows, commercials, movie trailers and web programs; produce original programming and cover live events for county television and websites.
 A lab fee is requested.
-Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No

-C11H02 A/V Production II - Students work with classmates to form a studio team that extends programming artistically and technically, work in self-directed teams to create and produce original content, build on knowledge and skills from Television and Film Production I, produce original programming and cover live events for the school, county television and websites.
-Potential opportunity exists to compete for summer internships in media production and opportunities to apply for Governor's School for the Arts.
+Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No artistically and technically, work in self-directed teams to create and produce original content, build on knowledge and skills from Television and Film Production I, produce original programming and cover live events for the school, county television and websites.
+Potential opportunities exist to compete for summer internships in media production and opportunities to apply for Governor's School for the Arts.
 A lab fee is requested.
 Grade Level: 10-12 Prerequisite: Television and Film Production/AV Production I Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No